List of Disney's Beauty and the Beast characters: Sultan

-Sultan is the castle dog who was turned into a footstool when the Enchantress enacted her curse.
+Sultan is the castle mongrel who was turned into a footstool when the Enchantress enacted her curse.

 When Maurice first appeared at the castle, he is among those who meet him and tries to get Maurice to pet him.
 Then Sultan gets in front of Maurice so that he can put his feet up.
 During Belle's stay at the castle, Sultan plays in the snow and even gets hugged by Belle.
 At the time when Gaston leads the villagers into laying siege to the Beast's castle, Sultan takes part in the fight.
 When he is chased into the kitchen and cornered by LeFou and two of Gaston's four stooges, Chef Bouche and the knives help him by scaring Lefou, Tom, and Stanley away.
 After Belle broke the Enchantress' spell, Sultan was among those who were restored to normal.

 In Beauty and the Beast: The Enchanted Christmas, Sultan is among those present when they hear Mrs. Potts' story about last Christmas.

 In the live-action film, Sultan is renamed Frou-Frou and portrayed by Gizmo.
 He is apparently the Yorkshire Terrier of Madame de Garderobe and Maestro Cadenza.

 The Wardrobe

-The Wardrobe is a former opera singer, turned into a wardrobe.
+The Wardrobe is a former opera singer and lady-in-waiting who was turned into a wardrobe.
 The character of Wardrobe was introduced by visual development person Sue C. Nichols to the then entirely male cast of servants, and was originally a more integral character named "Madame Armoire".
 Her role was later expanded upon and ultimately taken over by Mrs. Potts.
 Wardrobe is known as "Madame de la Grande Bouche" in the stage adaptation of the film.
 Her stage name supposedly means "Mistress of the Big Mouth" in a semi-literal English translation.
 The Marvel Comics serial for the film, taking place during the film's events, referred to her status as an opera singer that performed even to the king.

 She later appears in Kingdom Hearts II in her homeworld, Beast's Castle.
 In the game, she blocks Sora's way to the undercroft to free the servants from the dungeon, forcing Sora to push her out of the way while she is sleeping.
 As in the film, she is Belle's closest confidante in the castle after Lumiere.

 In the 2017 live-action remake, the Wardrobe is portrayed by Audra McDonald and is known as Madame de Garderobe, a virtuosic opera singer, and wife of court composer Maestro Cadenza.
 The Enchantress' curse separated her from her husband, and as the rose withered, she was prone to dozing off more often as she became more inanimate.
 After the Enchantress lifts the curse and restores everyone to human form, Garderobe is reunited with her husband and sings at the celebratory ball at the end of the film while holding her dog Frou-Frou.